linusg/rpi-backlight/docs/installation.rst

   display v1.1 or higher**.
 There's no way to get the version programmatically, just look on the display's circuit board.
 - Python 3.5 or higher
-- Optional: ``pygobject`` for the GUI, is likely to be already installed on a recent Raspbian
+- Optional: ``pygobject`` for the GUI, already installed on a recent Raspbian

 Installation process
 --------------------